Creative problem solving: Techniques and strategies for effective solutions

-It also has powerful applications for addressing your greatest workflow challenges.
-Using creative problem solving lets you identify, refine, iterate, and select the best options to improve workflows using new technologies like automation.
+This approach has powerful applications for workflow challenges.
+Creative problem solving helps you identify inefficiencies, explore options, and select the best path to improve workflows — including technologies like automation.

 Creative problem solving is a systematic approach to tackling complex challenges through innovative thinking.
 Unlike traditional problem-solving methods, which often rely on conventional solutions, the creative problem-solving process encourages individuals to think outside the box and explore alternative solutions.
 This structured process typically involves several stages: clarifying the problem, ideating potential solutions, developing and refining those solutions, and finally, implementing and evaluating the chosen solution.

-By following this process, individuals can break free from practical norms and conventional thinking, allowing them to generate novel and effective solutions.
-The creative problem-solving process not only helps in identifying potential solutions but also ensures that these solutions are actionable and impactful.
+By following this process, individuals can break free from practical norms and conventional thinking, enabling them to generate novel and effective solutions.
+The creative problem-solving process not only helps in identifying potential solutions; it also ensures that these solutions are actionable and impactful.
 This approach is particularly valuable in situations where traditional methods have failed to produce satisfactory results, as it opens up new avenues for innovation and problem solving.

 Many people hear “creative problem solving” and think it’s about brainstorming answers.
 However, creative problem solving is about much more.
-Creative answers to problems do not just appear magically but are the result of deliberate processes.
+Creative answers to problems don’t just appear magically, but are the result of deliberate processes.

 To work well, creative problem solving is rooted in two assumptions:

-2. You can learn and enhance someone’s creative abilities
+- You can learn and enhance your creative abilities.

-Those are powerful assumptions.
-They help to dispel the idea that there are “creative types” and “noncreative types.”
-All participants can be empowered to engage in the process by supporting and reinforcing the innate presence of creativity.
+Those are powerful assumptions, and they help to dispel the idea that there are “creative types” and “noncreative types.”
+All participants can be empowered to engage in a process by supporting and reinforcing the innate presence of creativity.

 Alex Osborn helped define and formalize the idea of creative problem solving.
 He believed that two types of thinking are critical to creative problem solving.

-Convergent Thinking focuses on the norms of problem solving and focuses on finding a singular solution that’s well defined.
-Divergent Thinking is the opposite, with multiple options being considered after fostering creativity as part of the problem solving process.
+Convergent thinking follows the norms of problem solving and focuses on finding a singular, well-defined solution.
+Divergent thinking is the opposite, with multiple options being considered after fostering creativity as part of the problem solving process.

 Both play a role and have value in problem solving.
 Typically, both are used as part of the process.